Connecting care, 24/7

-Recognizing that telephone management increasingly makes up a large component of the oncology nurse’s supportive care role, Cancer Care Ontario recently released Oncology Nursing Telepractice Standards.
+Recognizing that telephone management increasingly makes up a large component of the oncology nurse’s supportive care role, Ontario Health (Cancer Care Ontario) has published Oncology Nursing Telepractice Standards.
 The updated standards set the foundation for safe, high-quality oncology nursing telepractice in Ontario.
 They also promote a best practice approach in the delivery of telepractice care across the province – the type of care that Julia received.

 “I was so impressed with the nurses I spoke to when I called,” she says.
 “They were so compassionate and knowledgeable; they really put me at ease.”